ipspace/blog/content/posts/2011/04/what-is-openflow.md

 - OpenFlow
 title: What is OpenFlow?
 url: /2011/04/what-is-openflow.html
+series: openflow_101
+series_weight: 280
+openflow_101_tag: intro
+comment: |
+  My [Open Networking Foundation rant](https://blog.ipspace.net/2011/03/open-networking-foundation-fabric.html) got several thoughtful responses focusing on “*what is OpenFlow and what can we do with it?*” Let’s start with the easy part first: What exactly is OpenFlow?
 ---
-My [Open Networking Foundation rant](https://blog.ipspace.net/2011/03/open-networking-foundation-fabric.html) got several thoughtful responses focusing on “*what is OpenFlow and what can we do with it?*” Let’s start with the easy part first: What exactly is OpenFlow?

 A typical networking device (bridge, router, switch, LSR ...) has [*control* and *data* plane](/2013/08/management-control-and-data-planes-in.html).
 The control plane runs all the control protocols (including port aggregation, STP, TRILL, MAC address learning and routing protocols) and downloads the forwarding instructions into the *data plane* structures, which can be simple lookup tables or specialized hardware (hash tables or TCAMs).
 <!--more-->
 In distributed architectures, the control plane has to use a communications protocol to download the forwarding information into data plane instances.
 Every vendor uses its own proprietary protocol (Cisco uses IPC – *InterProcess Communication* – to implement distributed CEF); OpenFlow tries to define a standard protocol between control plane and associated data plane elements.